Dog Jumping Fence? How To Handle An Escape Artist Dog

 It can be downright scary - and sometimes even embarrassing - when your dog keeps jumping the fence.
-Luckily, there are many thing you can do to prevent this behavior and keep your dog safe.
+Luckily, here are two surefire ways to prevent your dog from escaping.
+Aka, tiring them out - and following their every step in real-time.

 You’re enjoying a peaceful afternoon in the backyard with your pooch.
 Then like an Olympic gymnast, your dog takes a running leap and vaults over the fence.
-As you dash out the gate after your pup, you wonder Why does this keep happening?!
+As you dash out the gate after your pup, you wonder, Why does this keep happening?!
 Discover the reasons why – and what to do – about a dog jumping fence in this post!
+(Including how tiring them out and tracking their every step can help prevent them from getting lost.)

 Table of contents

-- Possible reasons for a dog jumping fence
+- How to prevent a dog jumping fence attempt

 - Create a backyard playground